d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-api.md

 ### Example: Optimizing the Hyperparameters of a Convolutional Neural Network

 We now use our new implementation of random search to optimize the *batch size* and *learning rate* of a convolutional neural networks from :ref:`sec_alexnet`.
-For that, we first have to define the objective function:
+For that, we first have to define the objective function.

 ```{.python .input  n=18}
 from d2l import torch as d2l